cjerry/cjerry.github.io/intro/proj/caesar.md

 Your challenge is to implement the Caesar cipher in Python!
 Fill in the code so that we can both encode **and** decode text.
-All code you need to edit is located in caesar.py.
+All code you need to edit is located in `caesar.py.`

+> You do not need to read or understand the contents of `cipher.py`.

 ## Examples
 For example, with a right shift of 3, the letter 'a' is replaced with 'd', 'm'